We have a zero-tolerance child sexual exploitation policy on X.

-Anyone can report potential violations of this policy, whether they have a Twitter account or not.
+Anyone can report potential violations of this policy, whether they have an X account or not.

 How can I report violations of this policy?

-If you think you've found a Twitter account distributing or promoting child sexual exploitation, you can report it via our child sexual exploitation form.
-Provide the username and links to all relevant Tweets that led you to believe the account should be reviewed.
+If you think you've found an X account distributing or promoting child sexual exploitation, you can report it via our child sexual exploitation form.
+Provide the username and links to all relevant Posts that led you to believe the account should be reviewed.

 What happens if you violate this policy?